72 Seasons: Release and promotion

 On November 28, 2022, Metallica announced the album's title, release date, tracklist and a promotional tour of North America and Europe, featuring Pantera, Five Finger Death Punch, Ice Nine Kills, Greta Van Fleet, Architects, Volbeat, and Mammoth WVH, titled the M72 World Tour.
 The band subsequently released the album's first single, "Lux Æterna", along with a music video.
 On January 19, 2023, Metallica released a new music video for "Screaming Suicide".

-After teasing a new song on TikTok over the last few days of February, Metallica released a new music video for "If Darkness Had a Son" on March 1, 2023.
-This song features the first writing credit for Kirk Hammett on a Metallica album since 2011's album, Lulu.
+After teasing a new song on TikTok over the last few days of February, Metallica released a new music video for "If Darkness Had a Son" on March 1.
+The next single, title track "72 Seasons", was released on March 30.

+On April 10, to further promote the album, the band appeared on Jimmy Kimmel Live!.
+They were interviewed by host Jimmy Kimmel and gave recorded live performances of 72 Seasons singles "Lux Æterna" and "If Darkness Had a Son", as well as the tracks "Master of Puppets" and "Holier Than Thou", which were each broadcast over the next few days.
+On April 12, Metallica sat for an extensive interview with Howard Stern on his Sirius XM satellite radio show.
+The band performed three songs during this appearance: Bob Seger's "Turn the Page", an acoustic rendition of their song "Blackened", and "Lux Æterna".
+On April 14, the day of the album's release, the band announced a partnership with the online game platform Roblox to feature the new album's songs in several of its games, along with virtual items being released onto the platform.